Browser does not support script.

 Because Music is a performative art, our Department has an unrivalled presence in the College.
 We share the College’s strategy to advance knowledge, understanding and the joy of learning in the service of society.
-At the REF 2014 we focused our impact activities on specific targeted audiences, with a particular emphasis on the enrichment of cultural life in the capital.
-This strategy was very successful as 100% of our impact case studies scored at 4* or 3*.
 For REF 2021 we are developing several case studies which reflect our integrated research culture and openness to collaborations with BBC radio and television, concert venues, and museums.

 This case study focuses on the impact that Richard Dyer's research on music, film, and culture has had in the area of cultural life and the presentation of cultural heritage.
 At the centre of this is his work on the composer Nino Rota, which relates in one direction to his work on the use of song in film and on the other to his work on lesbian and gay culture.
 This research has been the basis for collaborations with the BFI (leading to major screening seasons) and has led to impact activities elsewhere, both in the UK and internationally.
 Beneficiaries include cine-enthusiasts, those interested in musical and queer culture, and more generally the broader public which has become better informed about the significance of the subjects of Dyer's research.